 - Failure to comply with disciplinary decisions, conditions of probation or the directive of a college official acting in the performance of his or her duties. - Lying to a college authority, including all administrators, members of the faculty, staff, and residence assistants. - Engaging or threatening to engage in behavior that would cause major damage to college property or to the personal property of others. - Engaging or threatening to engage in behavior which poses a danger of causing physical and/or emotional harm to self or to others, including hate speech. - Misuse of or tampering with fire or safety equipment; that is, using such equipment for other than its intended purpose under circumstances justifying that use.
 This automatically includes a fine of at least \$1,000 for such misuse of fire extinguishers and knowingly making false notifications of emergencies, including the pulling of fire alarms.
-Referral to appropriate authorities will also occur. - Possession or use of fireworks or chemicals that are of an explosive or corrosive nature, automatically including fines of at least \$300 for possession or use of such agents. - Burning of candles, incense, or any other flammable material in the residence halls. - Unauthorized possession or use of college keys. - Unauthorized entry or use of college buildings, facilities, equipment, supplies or resources, or unauthorized presence on building roofs. - Misdemeanor theft and/or possession of stolen property - Forgery, alteration, or misuse of college documents, forms, records, identification cards, or meal tickets/plans. - Premarital, extramarital, homosexual, or other immoral sexual behavior. - Possession and/or use of pornography of any kind. - Violation of any college policy or local, state, or federal law with respect to computer use. - Theft of services, including failure to meet financial obligations for professional services and rental agreements. - Repeated violations of the visitation policies of residence halls. - Possession or consumption of alcoholic beverages on or off campus or presence with others in possession or consumption of the same. - Second violations of possession or consumption of alcoholic beverages on or off campus, including second violations occurring after first-violation probations have been completed may result in disciplinary suspension. - Providing alcohol to minors. - Second violations of providing alcohol to minors, including second violations occurring after firstviolation probations have been completed, may result in disciplinary suspension from the college. - Possession, distribution, or sale of drug paraphernalia or presence with others in possession, distribution, or sale of the same. - Second violations of possession of drug paraphernalia, including second violations occurring after first-violation probations have been completed, may result in disciplinary suspension from the college.
+Referral to appropriate authorities will also occur. - Possession or use of fireworks or chemicals that are of an explosive or corrosive nature, automatically including fines of at least \$300 for possession or use of such agents. - Burning of candles, incense, or any other flammable material in the residence halls. - Unauthorized possession or use of college keys. - Unauthorized entry or use of college buildings, facilities, equipment, supplies or resources, or unauthorized presence on building roofs. - Misdemeanor theft and/or possession of stolen property - Forgery, alteration, or misuse of college documents, forms, records, identification cards, or meal tickets/plans. - Premarital, extramarital, homosexual, or other immoral sexual behavior. - Possession and/or use of pornography of any kind. - Violation of any college policy or local, state, or federal law with respect to computer use. - Theft of services, including failure to meet financial obligations for professional services and rental agreements. - Repeated violations of the visitation policies of residence halls. - Possession or consumption of alcoholic beverages on or off campus or presence with others in possession or consumption of the same. - Second violations of possession or consumption of alcoholic beverages on or off campus, including second violations occurring after first-violation probations have been completed may result in disciplinary suspension. - Providing alcohol to minors.

+- Second violations of providing alcohol to minors, including second violations occurring after first-violation probations have been completed, may result in disciplinary suspension from the college. - Possession or use of Marijuana on or off campus or presence with others in possession or consumption of the same. - Second violations of possession or use of Marijuana on or off campus, including second violations occurring after first-violation probations have been completed may result in disciplinary suspension. - Possession, distribution, or sale of drug paraphernalia or presence with others in possession, distribution, or sale of the same. - Second violations of possession of drug paraphernalia, including second violations occurring after first-violation probations have been completed, may result in disciplinary suspension from the college.